Idée fixe (psychology): In literature

-Although Melville's Captain Ahab may come to mind as another famous example of idée fixe, and it is sometimes referred to this way, more often Ahab's obsession is referred to as monomania (the more inclusive term), and Melville himself does that.
+Although Herman Melville's Captain Ahab may come to mind as another famous example of idée fixe, and it is sometimes referred to this way, more often Ahab's obsession is referred to as monomania (the more inclusive term), and Melville himself does that.
 It would seem from the description of Ahab's possession that idée fixe applies quite accurately, as the following description suggests:

 However, what makes monomania the better term is that "Captain Ahab ... has an inkling of his true state of mind: 'my means are sane, my motive and my object mad.'"

 The words idée fixe also occur explicitly: for example, in Arthur Conan Doyle's Sherlock Holmes: